webash/docker-light-baseimage/README.md

 Debian 11 (Bullseye) and Alpine 3.15 docker base images to build reliable images quickly.

-**This image provide a simple opinionated solution to build single or multiple process images with minimum of layers and an optimized build.**
+**This image provide a simple opinionated solution to build single or multiple processes images with minimum of layers and an optimized build.**

-It helps speeding up image build time and CI/CD pipelines by providing:
+It helps speeding up image development and CI/CD pipelines by providing:

  - Greats building tools to **minimize the image number of layers and make best use of image build cache**.
  - A nice init process as image entrypoint that add **helpfull extensions and options to fastly run and debug containers**.
- - Simple way to create **multiple process images** if needed.
+ - Simple way to create **multiprocess images** if needed.

 ## 🕐 Quick Start